 A universe sized twist?

-Especially since on an even grander scale there’s this: mystery of the missing antimatter solved by the magnetic field that spans the cosmos?
+Especially since on an even grander scale there’s articles such as Left-handed cosmic magnetic field could explain missing antimatter.
 It dates from 2015 and features work by Tanmay Vachaspati and others.
 It talks about the discovery of a left-handed magnetic field that pervades the universe, wherein “the entire universe is filled with helical (screw-like) magnetic fields”.
 In electromagnetism the word rot is short for rotor, because the screw nature of electromagnetism is all about twist and turn and things going around and around.
 Not just electrons in solenoids and electric motors.
 Things like the Poynting-vector energy flow within the spin-½ “spinor” electron.
 Electrons spin, protons spin, the Earth spins.
 The Sun spins, neutron stars spin, galaxies spin.
 Particles and antiparticles might be equal and opposite, but they are spinors.
 They are themselves vortices, with a real rotation.
 An intrinsic rotation that makes them what they are, like a tornado’s rotation makes it what it is.
 In a rotating environment, where there’s frame dragging and a space-time vortex, space is twisted.
 Then the motion and behaviour of those particles and antiparticles is no longer equal and opposite.
 And get this: if you were moving through a region of twisted space but didn’t know you were moving, you might think you were situated within a turning region.
 Since space is a continuum, there are no freewheeling discontinuous regions of space within space.
 So you won’t be finding any magnetic monopoles any time soon.
 The only way space can turn is if it somehow all turns.
 So did the early universe spin like the ultimate magnetic monopole?
 I cannot rule it out, and I note that the electron magnetic moment is −9284.764 × 10−27 J⋅T−1 whilst the proton magnetic moment is a mere 14.10606 × 10−27 J⋅T−1.
 The spin is going the other way around a much smaller radius, and the angular momenta are not equal and opposite.

 Twisters pop up in weird big bang soup